tsherif/space-shooter.c/ARCHITECTURE.md

 A complete example of the process is provided by Apoorva Joshi [here](https://apoorvaj.io/creating-a-modern-opengl-context/).

-Again, once the context is created, loading functions was straightforward using the process described [here](https://www.khronos.org/opengl/wiki/Load_OpenGL_Functions#Linux_and_X-Windows):
+Again, once the context is created, loading functions is straightforward using the process described [here](https://www.khronos.org/opengl/wiki/Load_OpenGL_Functions#Linux_and_X-Windows):

 ```c